NoamZeise/Vulkan-Environment/README.md

 This project uses CMake for building, and can be used as a submodule in your CMake Project if you want to use this library for your application.

-There are some optional flags that can be set to change what is built:
+There are some optional flags that can be set to change what is built.
+They are used when generating the build files, so to build with examples without assimp you would call `cmake /path/to/project/root -D BUILD_EXMAPLES=true -D NO_ASSIMP=true`.
-- pass `-DBUILD_DEMO=true` to build the example binary
+- pass `-DBUILD_EXAMPLES=true` to build the example binaries
 - pass `-DNO_FREETYPE=true` to remove the freetype dependancy from the library (font related functions will throw an exception)
 - pass `-DNO_ASSIMP=true` to remove the assimp dependancy from the library ( model related functions will throw an exception)
 - pass `-DASSIMP_BUILD_<Some Model Type>_IMPORTER=true` to enable the importing of models that this project doesn't by default.
 (By default only .fbx and .obj model importers are built)